banisterious/obsidian-canvas-roots/README.md

 3. Open the Command Palette (`Ctrl/Cmd + P`)
 4. Run: `Canvas Roots: Generate Tree for Current Note`

-The plugin populates the Canvas with the D3-calculated family tree layout.
+The plugin populates the Canvas with the calculated family tree layout using specialized genealogical positioning algorithms.

 ### 3. Maintain the Layout